-Android Device Manager now online and ready to find missing devicesAlex Wagner - Deputy Managing Editor, News Desk
+Android Device Manager now online and ready to find missing devicesAlex Wagner - Editorial Director of News and Content

 A little under a week after Google first announced Android Device Manager, it appears that the web version of the new tool has come to life.
 Android device owners can now point their browser to android.com/devicemanager to locate their registered hardware on a map and make it ring, even if its on silent.
 In addition to providing location info, the Android Device Manager shows when the lost phone or tablet was first registered and when it was last used.